• Skip to primary navigation

 Extend the Activity

-• Read “There Was an Old Lady Who Swallowed a Pie” with while doing your pie craft.
+• Read “There Was an Old Lady Who Swallowed a Pie” while doing your pie craft.

 • Invite kids to help you make the pie for Thanksgiving.
 Kids love to help measure (work on math skills) and pour the ingredients.